Pastoral Support

 Our early help offer has developed in line with demand and in conjunction with Esteem.

-The pastoral team at Holbrook School for Autism consists of Kelly Thorne as the Pastoral and Safeguarding Lead, working Monday – Thursday and Gemma Farrell who is the Family Support Worker and works Tuesday – Friday.
+The pastoral team at Holbrook School for Autism consists of Kelly Thorne as the Pastoral and Safeguarding Lead, working Monday – Wednesday and Gemma Farrell who is the Family Support Worker and works Monday – Friday.
 This offer is primarily ‘earliest’ help and ensures that family and student issues that arise on a daily basis can be resolved quickly and efficiently by a member of staff that has an in-depth knowledge of their needs and condition.
 Working closely with Esteem it also gives school the ability to now refer any tier two issues through the Multi Academy Trust – Esteem who allocate cases accordingly.

 All tier three and immediate safeguarding concerns are advanced as before through social care.